komali2/blog/content/posts/rent-motorcycle-taiwan/index.md

 The symbol for a flower road looks like this:

-TODO flower road symbol
+{{< figure src="flower_road.gif" alt="Flower road sign" caption="Flower road sign" >}}

 Also, sometimes this blue sign with a car on it will indicate that only cars can go on this road:

-TODO insert cars only sign
+{{< figure src="cars_only.gif" alt="Cars only sign" caption="Cars only sign" >}}

 If you see the blue sign with a car and motorcycle on it, that means if you're on a red or yellow plate, you can go on the road:

-TODO insert cars / motorcycles sign
+{{< figure src="cars_motorcycles.jpg" alt="Cars and Motorcycles allowed sign" caption="Cars and motorcycles allowed sign on freeways" >}}

+Note there's also the rare freeway that allows cars and red plates only.
+I've seen this twice, but I can't remember where:

+{{< figure src="cars_redplates.jpg" alt="Cars and red plate motorcycles allowed sign" caption="Cars and red plates only allowed sign on freeways" >}}

+Notice in that last picture, behind the blue sign is a white sign with what looks like a motorcycle on it, crossed out, indicating that *scooters* aren't allowed on this road.
+That little motorcycle dude generally means "scooter" in Taiwan, which includes all White plate bikes.

+I think it's a little confusing that Taiwan uses *positive* indication rather than *negative*.
+By that I mean, rather than saying "Scooters and Yellow plates not allowed," the signs say "scooters not allowed, red plates allowed, cars allowed."
+Another example: above I mentioned arrow stoplights.
+The stoplights say: "Going straight allowed," if the green straight arrow is lit, or "going all directions is allowed" if the green circle is lit, but instead I think it'd make more sense to say "turning left not allowed, turning right not allowed, going straight allowed," with like red arrows or something.
+Ah well.
+Hence why you must be extra vigilant when it comes to signage here.

 If you see a flower sign with no blue car sign, don't risk it!
 The fine is insane (hundreds of USD) and if you get on a flower road, it could be tens of kilometers before you get an exit to get off.
 According to some local friends, getting on a flower road in the wrong kind of vehicle is enough of an event to make the news here.
 Careful at all highway entrances!
 Pull over and double check if necessary, right at the shoulder if you have to.

+Taiwan's Freeway Bureau [has a website](https://www.freeway.gov.tw/english/Print.aspx?cnid=1104&p=764) with some of these signs and their descriptions in English, but it isn't very good.

 ## Gas Stations

 Almost all gas stations have attendants that will pump your gas for you.
 Just let them, it'll be easier than trying to figure it out on your own.
 Don't tip these people, it'll cause an enormous amount of confusion.

 When you pull up, they'll probably wave you towards where to go.
 If not, just start riding straight at an attendant lol.
 They'll sort you.
 Kick off the engine and open your gas tank.
 Hopefully you know how to count to ten in mandarin, and can tell them the fuel octane you need (no need to say "98 ninety-eight for example, you can just say "9" "8" "nine" "eight").
-Then say "ja man" with a jamaiican accent to request the tank be filled all the way.
+Then say "ja man" with a Jamaican accent to request the tank be filled all the way.
 At the end, they'll probably ask you whether the price on the screen is OK.
 I'm not sure the purpose, maybe to see if you want to get a round number so you don't get change?
 After you pay, wait for your change, and then get out of the way quick or a taxi will honk at you.

 ## Fluidity

-If you're used to driving in the USA, you know that the American obsession with private property extends to the commute, and that passing someone too close, or edging into their lane near them, will result in a furious littany of beeping.
+If you're used to driving in the USA, you know that the American obsession with private property extends to the commute, and that passing someone too close, or edging into their lane near them, will result in a furious litany of beeping.

 In Taiwan, things are a bit more fluid.
 It's not to the level of Vietnam, where lanes kinda sort don't matter, but be ready for cars to cross halfway into your lane as they avoid some obstacle.
-This is especially true in the second-to-rightmost lane: cars in the rightmost lane will cross partially into your lane to avoid parked cars, or vehicles coming from perpedincular roads turning onto yours.
+This is especially true in the second-to-rightmost lane: cars in the rightmost lane will cross partially into your lane to avoid parked cars, or vehicles coming from perpendicular roads turning onto yours.

 On that note, be ready for anything to come flying out of a perpendicular road without a stoplight (so alleys and the like).
 The strategy here seems to be, when making a right turn onto a major road, simply continue driving and make the turn without looking, and good luck everyone else.